lgfrbcsgo/du-light-control/README.md

 Examine the connections of the programming board, which is labeled "Programmer", on the backside of the Starter Kit.

 #### Extractor
-The Extractor script id for extracting the light sequence from the Databank once you're done programming the sequence.
+The Extractor script is for extracting the light sequence from the Databank once you're done programming the sequence.

 It must be connected to the same Databank as the Programmer script.